zedmatrix/Bash_Scripts/Initramfs/README.md

-# Initramfs Project for Linux From Scratch
+## Initramfs Project for Linux From Scratch

+Once the initramfs is made